Drafting (aerodynamics): Running

-Drafting behind another runner can conserve energy, although the effect is less than in cycling due to the fact that speeds are lower.
+Drafting behind another runner can conserve energy when facing a headwind.
+Generally the effect is much less pronounced than in cycling due to lower speeds.

 Nike worked with the aerodynamics expert Robby Ketchell at the University of New Hampshire to experiment with and select a formation of pacemakers that would best minimize drag on the professionals it sponsored in the project it termed Breaking2.
-A Wired magazine report that interviewed various experts affiliated and unaffiliated with Nike found they universally expected more coordinated pacing efforts to occur in running after Breaking2, with two of the quoted experts predicting that behavior like "cooperative drafting," or races that incentivize cycling-peloton-like behavior could improve running times.
+A Wired magazine report that interviewed various experts affiliated and unaffiliated with Nike found they universally expected more coordinated pacing efforts to occur in running after Breaking2, with two of the quoted experts predicting that behavior like "cooperative drafting", or races that incentivize cycling-peloton-like behavior could improve running times.

 Motorsport

 Road racing

 In single seater, open wheel racing series such as Formula One and the IndyCar Series, as well as to a lesser extent in sports car racing, a technique known as slipstreaming is used.
 Along a long straight a car following close behind another uses the slipstream created by the lead car to close the gap between them, hoping to be able to overtake the leader under braking for the next corner, or if they have a straightline speed advantage, to pass on the straight.
 However it is very difficult for cars to follow each other close together in fast corners as the "dirty" (turbulent) air that comes off the lead car unbalances the trailing car as its aerodynamic devices provide less grip.
-4-time Indianapolis 500 winner Rick Mears was quoted by motorsport.com writer David Malsher in 2015 as saying "The fact is, grip created by aerodynamic downforce is our enemy… At the moment, the downforce is so great that it masks the handling and hurts the racing."